top of page

 ABOUT TAB

-Today, Tab’s passion for the ceramics arts has led them to pursue firing opportunities around the country.
+Tab’s passion for the ceramics arts has led them to pursue firing opportunities nationwide.
 Most recently as the Spring 2023 Artist-in-Residence at Township 10 in Marshall, North Carolina, focusing on a newly built gas-salt kiln.
-Through firing various styles of kilns, Tab explores their personal microsphere of material, presentation, and intention as well as the macrosphere of community around firing teams, knowledge sharing, and influence.
-They strive to record and share these experiences to further their own understanding of ceramic material and to encourage and provide access to their community.
+Through firing various styles of kilns, Tab not only develops their own practice but also explores the dynamics around firing teams, knowledge sharing, and influence.
+They strive to document and share findings on materials and processes and to encourage and expand access in the ceramics community.

 About: Bio